Netflix-Skunkworks/sparklens/README-orig.md

 You can also upload a Sparklens JSON data file to http://sparklens.qubole.com to see this report as an HTML page.

-#### 3. Run from Spark event-history file ####
+#### 3. Run from Spark event-history ####

-You can also run Sparklens on a previously run spark-app using an event history file, (similar to running via `sparklens-json-file` above) with another option specifying that is file is an event history file.
+You can also run Sparklens on a previously run spark-app using an event history.
+Note the extra `source=history` parameter in this example:

+`./bin/spark-submit --packages qubole:sparklens:0.3.2-s_2.11 --class com.qubole.sparklens.app.ReporterApp qubole-dummy-arg <filename> source=history appId=<app-id>`

+And optionally you can also provide the parameter `attemptId=<attempt-id>`

+Another option is to directly specify the event history file.
 This file can be in any of the formats the event history files supports, i.e. **text, snappy, lz4 or lzf**.
-Note the extra `source=history` parameter in this example:

 `./bin/spark-submit --packages qubole:sparklens:0.3.2-s_2.11 --class com.qubole.sparklens.app.ReporterApp qubole-dummy-arg <filename> source=history`